 - Private funding

-To get started, you can use any of the resources available online for assistance in your grant program search.
+To get started, you can use any of the resources available online for assistance in your program search.
 Please note that grants often change and may no longer be a viable source of assistance, we are here to assist you in acquiring an AED program with or without a grant.
 The following often provides funding.

 - The Wal-Mart Foundation has a Community & Giving Program that provides assistance to improve the lives of individuals in their communities.